Testing for Differences in Stochastic Network Structure: Two tests based on operator norms

-The $2\to2$ norm is a natural first choice because it is straightforward to compute and its statistical properties have been well studied in the random matrix theory literature \cite*[see generally][]{tao2012topics}.
+The $2\to2$ norm is a natural first choice because it is straightforward to compute in $O(N^3)$ time and its statistical properties have been well studied in the random matrix theory literature.
 However, as I demonstrate below, the resulting test may have low power under row-heteroskedasticity: nontrivial variation in the row-variances of the adjacency matrices.
-Intuitively, the problem is that the weight vector $\varphi$ that maximizes the program places excessive weight on the high-variance rows of $\left[\mathbbm{1}\{D_{1} \leq s\}-\mathbbm{1}\{D_{2} \leq s\}\right]$.
-See Section 4.2 for details.
+Intuitively, the problem is that the weight vector $\varphi$ that maximizes the program may place excessive weight on the high-variance rows of $\left[\mathbbm{1}\{D_{1} \leq s\}-\mathbbm{1}\{D_{2} \leq s\}\right]$ (see below).
 To address this problem, I consider a second test statistic.

 The second test statistic is based on the $\infty\to1$ operator norm